Bordered Heegaard Floer homology: Invariance and pairing: Sketch of the construction

-We prove in~\cite{LOT2} that this does, indeed, define an $\Ainf$-bimodule.
-Both of the proofs of the Pairing Theorem (Sections \ref{sec:nice-diagrams} and~\ref{sec:tensor-prod}) extend easily to prove the first part of Theorem~\ref{thm:bimodule-pairing}.
+We prove in~\cite{LOT2} that this does, indeed, define an $\Ainf$ bimodule.
+Invariance, the first part of Theorem~\ref{thm:bimodule-pairing}, is proved similarly to invariance of $\CFDa$ or $\CFAa$.
+Both of the proofs of the Pairing Theorem (Chapters \ref{chap:nice-diagrams} and~\ref{chap:tensor-prod}) extend easily to prove the second and third parts of Theorem~\ref{thm:bimodule-pairing}.
+Again, this is explained in more detail in~\cite{LOT2}.

-\begin{remark} Just as our differential modules have been graded by left or right $\smallGroup$-sets, bimodules are graded by sets with left and right actions by $\smallGroup$.
-The module $\CFDAa(\psi)$ is graded by $\smallGroup(F_R)$, thought of as a set with commuting left and right actions by $\smallGroup(F_R)\cong\smallGroup(F_L)$.
+\begin{remark} Just as $\CFDa$ and $\CFAa$ have been graded by left or right $\smallGroup$-sets, bimodules are graded by sets with left and right actions by $\smallGroup$.
+The bimodule $\CFDAa(\psi)$ is graded by $\smallGroup(F_R)$, thought of as a set with commuting left and right actions by $\smallGroup(F_R)\cong\smallGroup(F_L)$.
 The construction of the grading is a simple modification of the discussions in Sections~\ref{sec:typeD-gradings} and~\ref{sec:typeA-gradings}. \end{remark}